-Tall structures, trees and buildings can disrupt digital satellite television reception by causing obstructions on the line of sight to the signal receive dish from the serving satellite.
+Tall structures can disrupt digital satellite television reception by causing obstructions on the line of sight to the signal receive dish from the serving satellite.
 This is discussed further in Chapter 2.

-Using the mathematical tangent function and based on the height of the proposed development, the angle and orientation of the incoming satellite signals, theoretical signal shadow zones for the 28.2E ASTRA satellite cluster are up to 292m.
-This area extends in a north-northwestly direction (325.5 degrees with respect to north) from the base of the building's base.
+Using the mathematical tangent function and based on the height of the proposed development, the angle and orientation of the incoming satellite signals, theoretical signal shadow zones for the 28.2E ASTRA satellite cluster are up to 214m.
+This area extends in a northwesterly direction (325.5 degrees with respect to north) from the base of the building's base.
 The theoretical signal shadow area is shown in Figure 9.
-Satellite dishes may be located on rooftops in this area.
+Tower cranes are likely to cause unwanted interference in similar areas.
+Satellite dishes may be located on existing rooftops in this area.

-Figure 9 - Approximate Length and Location of the Digital Satellite Television Signal Shadow
+Figure 9 - Approximate Location and orientation of the theoretical Digital Satellite Television Signal Shadow

 Modelling VHF (FM) radio interference in a cluttered urban environment is not possible due to the number of constantly changing variables.
-VHF(FM) broadcast radio reception is robust throughout this part of central London; evident by the survey results and signal availability with a typical car radio.
+VHF(FM) broadcast radio reception is robust throughout this part of the country; evident by the survey results and signal availability with a typical car radio.
 Whilst any structure will change local signal propagation characteristics, due to the technical methods involved with encoding and receiving the transmissions, reception remains possible.
-Overall, the proposed development is not expected to impact the reception of VHF (FM) radio broadcasts.
+Overall, the Proposed Development is not expected to impact the reception of VHF (FM) radio broadcasts.